 Agency

-Review the that will provide guidance on which environmental requirements you need to apply to your specific procurement.
+Review the Environmental Procurement Decision Tree that will provide guidance on which environmental requirements you need to apply to your specific procurement.

-Review the Environmental Protection Agency’s (EPA) Comprehensive Procurement Guideline (CPG) Program to determine if the items to be purchased fall under the designated product category(ies).
-If so, click the product category to display the most current EPA CPG recommended content level percentages for the commodity in need.
+If a product that is subject to this policy is to be procured, review the Environmental Protection Agency’s (EPA) Comprehensive Procurement Guideline (CPG) Program (as it existed on July 1, 2001) [link]for the minimum recommended content levels or product specifications for the commodity in need.

-Use the EPA CPG Recommended Recovered Content Levels “Post-Consumer” and “Total Recovered” percentage ranges as the basis for establishing minimum recycled content levels and preference eligibility.
-Only those products that exceed the minimum recovered content levels, and otherwise be at least functionally equal to all other specifications and use requirements, will be eligible for the preference.
-If no ranges are listed, the minimum acceptable recovered content range must be at least 15%.
+Use the EPA CPG Recommended Recovered Content Levels “Post-Consumer” and “Total Recovered” percentage/percentage ranges or minimum product specifications (when EPA does not recommend any content ranges) as the basis for establishing minimum specifications and preference eligibility.
+Only those products that exceed the minimum recovered content levels or product specifications, and otherwise be at least functionally equal to all other specifications and use requirements, will be eligible for the preference.
 Apply all other recommendations included in the CPG as sound professional judgment dictates.

 Add language to the solicitation.
-The solicitation must alert bidders of the available preference and the minimum recycled content levels that must be exceeded to receive the preference.
+The solicitation must alert bidders of the available preference and the minimum recycled content levels or product specifications that must be exceeded to receive the preference.

 Obtain documentation from the bidder.
 Product literature or written correspondence from the product producer must be provided with the bid to validate price preference eligibility.